Moddage/TF2-Sandbox/README.md

 [Steam Group](http://steamcommunity.com/groups/TF2Sandbox)
 [Discord](https://discord.gg/rdfE6Bxscc)

+## Branches
+Main: This is the current release of the Normal TF2Sandbox plugin as its own gamemode.
+Dev: This is the current In-Dev version of the TF2Sandbox plugin.
+Expect there to be bugs and for things to not work as expected.
+FF2-Dev: This is the current In-Dev version of the plugin built to be used with [FF2Rewrite](https://github.com/Batfoxkid/Freak-Fortress-2-Rewrite).
+This will allow bosses to use prop spawn/weapons from TF2Sandbox as abilities.
+This is a lite version of the plugin with a bunch of features removed.

 ### Translating
 You may submit a Pull Request to translate Team Fortress 2 Sandbox into other languages.
 Please do not use Google Translate or any other AI Translator.